nextlevelshit/web-coding-classes/WCC-Session-1/README.md

 Hackernews is the daily „printed“ newspaper for developers over all division.
 Every member can publish a link to an article found on the web.
-Every other member can up or down vote it and discuss the content and intention of this article.
+Every other member can up or down vote it, and discuss the content and intention of this article.
-After the day, the list will be reset, so you only recieve the hottest topics every day.
+At the end of each day, the list will be reset.
+So you only recieve the hottest topics every day.
-There are more categories to choose from.
+Further, there are many topics on Hackernews to choose from.
 So, take a look and find out which categories are there.

 ### Questions